BharthRaghav/Project_Reservoir/README.md

 ## Project Objectives

-Vindra store wants to create an annual sales report for 2022.
+Jammy store wants to create an annual sales report for 2022.
 So that Vindra can understand their customers and grow more sales in 2023.
 Project Aims- to create a dynamic and interative Excel dashboard

 I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.This process involved several stages, including data preprocessing, data cleaning and data visualization.

 ## Data Sources
-Sales Data: The primary dataset used for this analysis is the "Vindra Store Data Analysis.csv", containing detailed information about each sales made by the store.
+Sales Data: The primary dataset used for this analysis is the "Jammy Store Data Analysis.csv", containing detailed information about each sales made by the store.

 ## Dataset Description